burakyildirim01/KU-Computer-Engineering/Comp132(Advanced Programming C & Java)/Homework2/README.txt

 Classes structure:

-You need to implement three different classes:
+You need to implement five different classes:

 Customer:  this class will represent the coming customers:
 Your class should assign a unique id to each customer object.
 The value of the Id should be incremented by one when you instantiate an object of the class;